 Summer Term duration of 9 weeks

-There is an additional placement in a Nursery/Early Years setting
+There is a 2 day placement in a Nursery/Early Years setting.

 The mandatory entry requirements for this programme are:

 - A UK full degree or equivalent.

 - GCSE in English language, Maths and Science Grade C/4 or above or equivalent.

 We are looking for enthusiastic applicants with a genuine interest in working with children.